nanoporetech/epi2me-api/readme.md

                 - MetrichorAPI.js
                 - RemoteDirectory.js

 /*** Ultimately, the methods in app.js simply call methods from its three class instances in turn.
-Here's a short exerpt from the app file which demonstrates the logic of the metrichor.stop() function in its entirety. **<
+Here's a short excerpt from the app file which demonstrates the logic of the metrichor.stop() function in its entirety. **<

           function stop(done) {
             localDirectory.stop(function() {